Echo & the Bunnymen: Reformation

-In 1994, McCulloch and Sergeant began working together again under the name Electrafixion; in 1997, Pattinson rejoined the duo, meaning the three surviving members of the original Bunnymen line-up were now working together again.
+In 1994, McCulloch and Sergeant began working together again under the name Electrafixion; in 1997, Pattinson rejoined the duo, as did Colin Mackin, meaning the three surviving members of the original Bunnymen line-up were now working together again.
 Rather than continue as Electrafixion, the trio resurrected the Echo & the Bunnymen name and released the album Evergreen (1997), which reached the UK Top 10.

 Immediately before the release of the band's next album What Are You Going to Do with Your Life?
 (1999), Les Pattinson quit to take care of his mother.
 McCulloch and Sergeant have continued to tour and record as Echo & the Bunnymen, touring repeatedly and releasing the albums Flowers (2001), Siberia (2005), The Fountain (2009) and Meteorites (2014).
-The Siberia band line up was Ian McCulloch, Will Sergeant, Paul Fleming (keyboards), Simon Finley (drums) and Pete Wilkinson (bass), Hugh Jones produced Siberia after previously engineering early Bunnymen albums.
+The Siberia band line up was Ian McCulloch, Will Sergeant, Paul Fleming (keyboards), Simon Finley (drums) and Pete Wilkinson/Colin Mackin (bass), Hugh Jones produced Siberia after previously engineering early Bunnymen albums.
 Since August 2009 the group's touring incarnation has comprised McCulloch and Sergeant along with Stephen Brannan (bass), Gordy Goudie (guitar), Nicholas Kilroe (drums) and Jez Wing (keyboards).

 In 2002, the group received the Q Inspiration award.
 The award is for inspiring "new generations of musicians, songs and music lovers in general."
 The band were said to be worthy winners as they have done much to promote the Mersey music scene.
 In a later interview for Magnet magazine, McCulloch said "It validates everything that we've tried to achieve—cool, great timeless music.
 It's not like an inspiration award affecting the past, it's affecting the current music."

 On 11 September 2006, Echo & the Bunnymen released an updated version of their 1985 Songs to Learn and Sing compilation.
 Now re-titled More Songs to Learn and Sing, this compilation was issued in two versions, a 17-track single CD and a 20-track version with a DVD featuring eight videos from their career.

 In March 2007, the Bunnymen announced that they had re-signed to Warner and were working on a new album.
 The band were said to be planning a live DVD, titled Dancing Horses, which contained interviews with the band.
 This was released in May 2007 on Snapper/SPV.
-The live line up was Ian McCulloch, Will Sergeant, Simon Finley (drums), Paul Fleming (keyboards), Gordy Goudie (guitar) and Steve Brannan (bass).
+The live lineup was Ian McCulloch, Will Sergeant, Simon Finley (drums), Paul Fleming (keyboards), Gordy Goudie (guitar) and Steve Brannan (bass).